SECTION 1 – WHO WE ARE

 Anonymous analytics cookies:

-Every time someone visits our website, software provided by another organisation generates an ‘anonymous analytics cookie’.
+Every time someone visits our website, software provided by another organization generates an ‘anonymous analytics cookie’.

 These cookies can tell us whether or not you have visited the site before.